noseka1/oadp-operator-kustomization/README.md

 $ oc get restore -n oadp-operator myrestore -o yaml
 ```

-Delete the backup if not needed any longer:
+Delete the backup from the S3 storage.
+After that, delete the backup in OpenShift:

 ```
 $ oc delete backup -n oadp-operator mybackup